Charity Prevents Penalties

 Let’s go back to the state trooper that pulled us aside [in our previous excerpt of last week]: Our quick self-evaluation should be whether or not we gave enough charity.
 Without thinking twice, we should pledge an additional amount to charity, and say outright, “I hereby pledge (this amount) to (your good cause)!”

 Charity is a tremendously worthy deed.
 If the lack of charity was the reason that a person was stopped by a policeman, then the pledge of charity can almost instantaneously tip the scales of harsh judgments in the opposite direction.
-HaShem can turn the state trooper’s heart around, and turn a four-hundred dollar four-point fine into a mere vocal warning.
+Hashem can turn the state trooper’s heart around, and turn a four-hundred dollar four-point fine into a mere vocal warning.
 With charity, the entire predicament can turn itself around for the best.

 To be continued…